soura-phy/soura-phy.github.io/index.md

-I am an undergraduate at Indian Institute of Science
+I am an undergraduate student at Indian Institute of Science, with interest in research in physics.

 ## Education

 * **Indian Institute of Science**, Bengaluru - Bachelor of Science (Research) in Physics: 2020-2024 (expected)

-## Internships
+## Projects

-* Solid State and Structural Chemistry Unit, Indian Institute of Science - May 2021 to May 2024
+* ***Non-adiabatic wave propagation in dimer***.
+Supervisor: _Dr.
+Vivek Tiwari_, Solid State and Structural Chemistry Unit, Indian Institute of Science.
+Duration: May 2021 to May 2024
-* Research School of Astronomy and Astrophysics, Australian National University - May 2023 to July 2023
+* ***Dark matter decay and Positron annihilation in the Interstellar Medium***.
+Supervisor: _Prof.
+Mark Krumholz_, Research School of Astronomy and Astrophysics, Australian National University.
+Duration: May 2023 to <..continuing..>

 ## Academic Interests